Can My Baby Get Enough Iron Using Baby Led Weaning

 • Brittle nails

-To prevent anemia, the American Academy of Pediatrics recommends conducting a blood test on all 12-month-olds to assess their iron levels.
-In Malaysia, if you’ve concerns about your child’s iron intake or notice signs of deficiency, it is advisable to consult a doctor and request a blood test.
+To help prevent anemia, the American Academy of Pediatrics (AAP) recommends a routine blood test for all 12-month-olds to check iron levels.
+In Malaysia, if you’ve concerns about your child’s iron intake or notice any of the above signs, it’s advisable to consult a doctor and request a blood test.

 CAN BABY LED WEANERS GET ENOUGH IRON (RESEARCH)

-In the BLISS group, parents were taught to prevent choking, growth faltering and how tonsure an adequate intake of iron-rich foods while self-feeding.
+In the BLISS group, parents were taught to strategies prevent choking, growth faltering, as well as how to ensure an adequate intake of iron-rich foods while self-feeding.
 They were encouraged to offer at each meal:

-• High iron food (e.g., red meat and fortified cereals)
+• A high iron food (e.g., red meat and fortified cereals)

-A study originating from the BLISS trial, titled “Impact of a Modified Version of Baby-Led Weaning on Iron Intake and Status: A Randomized Controlled Trial,” examined the effects.
-Nutrient intake at 7 and 12 months of age was assessed through weighted 3-day diet records.
-Additionally, the iron status of the babies was analyzed using a blood sample taken at 12 months of age.
+One of the key studies from the BLISS trial, titled “Impact of a Modified Version of Baby-Led Weaning on Iron Intake and Status: A Randomized Controlled Trial,” investigated the outcomes more closely.
+Researchers assessed nutrient intake at 7 and 12 months using weighted 3-day diet records, and iron status was measured through blood samples taken at 12 months of age.

-The results indicated that 83% of babies in both the control and BLISS groups had adequate iron levels, with 5% in the control group and 7% in the BLISS group showing signs of anemia.
-No significant differences were observed between the two groups in terms of iron levels and stores at either 7 or 12 months of age.
+The results showed that 83% of babies in both the control and BLISS groups had adequate iron levels, while anemia was found in 5% of the control group and 7% of the BLISS group.
+Importantly, there were no significant differences between the two groups in terms of iron levels and stores at either 7 or 12 months of age.

 So, Can BLW Babies Get Enough Iron?

 The short answer is YES!
-It is possible.
+It is absolutely possible.

-The main source of iron for traditionally weaned babies is iron-fortified rice cereal, which is usually skipped in BLW.
-But, baby led weaners can absolutely get enough iron in their diets!
-In fact, BLW babies typically consume meat if it’s part of the family’s diet, whereas traditionally weaned babies might not eat meat right away at the beginning of starting solids.
-As long as parents focus on offering iron-rich foods at each meal, there is no significant difference in the iron status between babies following the BLW approach and those being fed purees.
+Traditionally weaned babies often rely on iron-fortified rice cereal as their main source of iron, which is usually skipped in BLW.
+But, BLW babies can still meet their iron needs.
+In fact, BLW babies are often introduced to meat earlier if it’s part of the family’s diet, whereas traditionally weaned babies may not eat meat right away at the beginning of starting solids.

 WHAT FOODS ARE HIGH IN IRON

-I don’t believe in focussing on numbers and exact amounts of iron/foods to give, as this approach can lead to unnecessary stress.
-However, I do think it is useful to know the amounts of iron found in realistic serving sizes of some of the foods mentioned below.
-Here are a few examples along with approximate iron levels:
+I don’t believe in focussing too much on numbers or counting exact milligrams of iron every day, as this approach can lead to unnecessary stress.
+However, I do think it is useful to know the amounts of iron found in realistic serving sizes of some common foods.
+Here are some examples:

 • Liver (chicken, turkey, lamb), cooked* = 6.2-9.7 mg